rust-lang/reference/src/inline-assembly.md

 ```

 r[asm.operands.clobbers_abi_ref]
-A `clobbers_abi` special operand shall be specified after each positional operand, and shall not be a named operand.
+A `clobbers_abi` special operand shall be specified after all positional operands, and shall not be a named operand.
 A `clobbers_abi` special operand cannot be referred to by an operand_specifier

 ## Register operands [asm.registers]